cosmicboy79/AkkaExample/README.md

 # AkkaExample

-Sample application using Akka with Java.
+Sample application using Akka in Java.

-Right now, this Sample application uses the Java Akka Classic API.
-However, I intend to use this repository also to exercise the newest API of Akka, in the future.
+Right now, it uses the Java Akka Classic API only, but I intend to use this repository, soon. also to learn about the newest API of Akka.

-Main entry point for this sample application is [SampleApp](https://github.com/cosmicboy79/AkkaExample/blob/main/src/main/java/edu/akka/sample/app/SampleApp.java).
+This sample application's main entry is class [SampleApp](https://github.com/cosmicboy79/AkkaExample/blob/main/src/main/java/edu/akka/sample/app/SampleApp.java).
-Financial data is provided by [TransactionProvider](https://github.com/cosmicboy79/AkkaExample/blob/main/src/main/java/edu/akka/sample/app/data/provider/TransactionProvider.java) and sent to a Bulk Actor, that in turn sends to the respective child Actors for processing.
+The data to be processed is provided via class [TransactionProvider](https://github.com/cosmicboy79/AkkaExample/blob/main/src/main/java/edu/akka/sample/app/data/provider/TransactionProvider.java) and sent to the Actor System, as follows:

 This project is built with Maven.
 Java version is 21.